 Contraceptive pills containing synthetic hormones are taken orally for contraception.
 The mechanisms of contraceptive actions include the suppression of ovulation, and thickening of cervical mucus hence rendering it impervious to sperm.
 There are Progestogen Only Pills (POP) and Combined Oral Contraceptives (COC).
 They usually come in 21-day, 24-day or 28-day packs.
-The first tablet is taken between the 1st and 5th day of the menstrual cycle, and then continued with 1 tablet a day.
-If the first tablet is taken on or after the 6th day of the menstrual cycle, additional contraception like condom is required if you have sex during your first week on the pill.
+If you start pills during the first 5 days of menses, there is no need to add condoms.
+You can start pills at any time if you are certain that you are not pregnant, and then abstain or use condoms for the next 7 days.
+Please take one tablet at about the same time every day, you can use apps with pill reminder and medication tracker function to assist you.
 If using the 21-day pack, there should be a break of 7 days before starting the next pack.
 For 24-day packs, there should be a break of 4 days before starting the next.
 For the 28-day pack, there is no break between finishing one pack and starting the next.

 Nursing mothers less than 6 weeks postpartum; women with confirmed pregnancy, clotting disorders, cancer of the breast or reproductive organs, unexplained vaginal bleeding, chest pain due to heart disease, severe hypertension, migraine, cerebrovascular or coronary artery disease, thromboembolism/deep vein thrombosis, complicated valvular heart disease, diabetes with complications, active hepatitis, severe liver cirrhosis, benign or malignant liver tumour are contraindicated for the use of contraceptive pills.